HRS05/coursera-test/README.md

   void * getNextPostOrderElementFromAVLTree(AVLTreePostOrderIterator *avlTreePostOrderIterator,bool *success);
   ```
-  In this funtion iterator will return the current pointing element (data of node) and traverse one step forward.
+  In this function iterator will return the current pointing element (data of node) and traverse one step forward.
   `void * ptr;`
   `bool success;`
   `ptr=getNextInOrderElementFromAVLTree(&it,&success);`
   if(`success=true`) element is received in ptr.
   if(`success=false`)  element is not received in ptr.
-  similary we can use pre order and post order funtion.
+  similary we can use pre order and post order function.
   ***
 ### Use Of AVL Tree :
 ```c